Firewalker (The X-Files): Plot

-Dr. Adam Pierce, a scientist at the California Institute of Technology in Pasadena, intercepts a visual transmission from Firewalker, a mobile robot sent by a volcanic research project on Mount Avalon in the Cascades of Washington.
+Dr. Adam Pierce, a scientist at the California Institute of Technology in Pasadena, intercepts a visual transmission from Firewalker, a mobile robot sent by a volcanic research project on Mount Avalon in the Cascades of Washington State.
 Firewalker is broadcasting from inside a volcanic cave, where Pierce glimpses the dead body of the chief seismologist, Phil Erickson.
 He also sees a shadow moving in the cave, an impossibility due to the extremely high temperatures.
 Firewalker's camera is then destroyed, ending the transmission.

 Pierce goes to Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson), showing them a TV interview of the project's leader, Daniel Trepkos (Bradley Whitford); Pierce was with the project until he and Trepkos had a falling-out.
 Mulder is reluctant to let Scully come along because of her recent abduction; Scully, however, insists that she is ready.
 Upon arriving at Mount Avalon, Pierce enters the woods to inspect the project's equipment while the agents search the laboratory.
 They discover the seemingly traumatized team: robotics engineer Jason Ludwig (Leland Orser), systems analyst Peter Tanaka (Hiro Kanagawa), and graduate student Jessie O'Neil (Shawnee Smith).
 They claim that Trepkos destroyed their lab and disappeared after Firewalker's first descent.
 Meanwhile, outside, Trepkos strangles Pierce.

-After the team finds and stores Pierce's body, Mulder reviews Trepkos' fragmented notes.
+After the team retrieves Pierce's body, Mulder reviews Trepkos' fragmented notes.
 He finds references to a new silicon-based organism existing inside Mount Avalon; Scully, however, doubts his conclusions because of his mental state.
 Tanaka breaks into convulsions and displays a high fever, but refuses any help from Mulder or Scully.
 When he is put on a stretcher for a medivac pickup, Mulder notices a throbbing bulge in his neck.
 Tanaka flees into the woods and dies when a tentacle-like ascocarp bursts out of his throat.
 An autopsy by Scully finds sand (silicon dioxide) in his lungs, indicating the existence of a silicon-based lifeform; she theorizes that the organism infects the nearest hosts or otherwise dies.
 Mulder contacts the CDC to have them quarantine the site.